 The most common causes are:

-Heart failure can also develop if the heart muscle becomes stiff affecting the way your heart fills with blood in-between heartbeats.
+Heart failure can also develop if the heart muscle becomes stiff affecting the way your heart fills with blood in between heartbeats.
+This may be called either ‘diastolic heart failure’ or ‘heart failure with preserved ejection fraction’ because the heart doesn’t fill efficiently it also leads to breathlessness.

 Then your doctor will order certain tests to confirm the diagnosis and to search for the cause of your heart failure.